Five tips for faster GitHub Actions

 platforms: linux/amd64,linux/arm64

-If you want to run CI tests against a production-like Kubernetes cluster, Namespace gives you
+If you also need to run CI tests against a production-like Kubernetes cluster, Namespace gives you

 test clusters outside of the resource-constrained runner.